 - Preheat oven to 350 degrees F. Coat an 8×8 casserole dish with non-stick cooking spray; set aside.

-- In a medium bowl, whisk together the sour cream, mayonnaise, garlic powder, and black pepper until combined.
-Add in the Jalapeño peppers, diced chiles, sweet corn, and cheese; stir to combine until incorporated.
-Transfer to the prepared dish.
+- In a medium bowl, whisk together 1/2 cup sour cream, 1/2 cup mayonnaise, 1/4 teaspoon garlic powder, and 1/4 teaspoon black pepper until combined.

 - Place in the oven and cook for 20-25 minutes until warm throughout and cheese is nice and bubbly.